The Ramsey property for Banach spaces and Choquet simplices: Introduction

 There are essentially two known ways to establish extreme amenability of a given topological group.
-The first method involves the phenomenon of \emph{ concentration of measure}, and can be applied to topological groups that admit an increasing sequence of compact subgroups with dense union \cite[ Chapter 4]{pestov_dynamics_2006}.
+The first method involves the phenomenon of \emph{ concentration of measure}, and can be applied to topological groups that admit an increasing sequence of compact subgroups with a dense union \cite[ Chapter 4]{pestov_dynamics_2006,gromov_topological_1983}.
 The second method applies to automorphism groups of discrete ultrahomogeneous structures or, more generally, approximately ultrahomogeneous metric structures \cite[Chapter 6] {pestov_dynamics_2006}.
-A metric structure is approximately ultrahomogeneous if any partial isomorphism between finitely generated substructures is the pointwise limit of maps that are restriction of automorphisms.
+A metric structure is approximately ultrahomogeneous if any partial isomorphism between finitely generated substructures is the pointwise limit of maps that are restrictions of automorphisms.
 It is worth noting that any Polish group can be realized as the automorphism group of an approximately ultrahomogeneous metric structure \cite[Theorem 6] {melleray_note_2010}.
 For the automorphism group $\mathrm{Aut}(M)$ of an approximately ultrahomogeneous structure $M$, extreme amenability is equivalent to the approximate Ramsey property of the class of finitely generated substructures of $M$.
 This criterion is known as the Kechris--Pestov--Todorcevic (KPT) correspondence, first established in \cite {kechris_fraisse_2005} for discrete structures, and recently generalized to the metric setting in \cite{melleray_extremely_2014}.
 The discrete KPT correspondence has been used extensively in the last decade.
-In this paper the KPT correspondence is directly used to establish new extreme amenability results.
-This is the first examples of such applications, apart from the example of finite metric spaces with a distinguished unary $1$-Lipschitz predicate considered in \cite{melleray_extremely_2014}.
+In this paper the KPT correspondence is directly used for the first time to obtain new natural extreme amenability results.